How Discord underlies the Noise Resilience of Quantum Illumination: Framework

-\textbf{The General Scenario.} Illumination aims to discern whether a low reflective object is present or absent in a distant region of intense noise (see Fig.~\ref{fig:illum}).
+Illumination aims to discern whether a weakly reflecting object is present or absent in a distant region of intense noise (see Fig.~\ref{fig:illum}).
 This can be viewed as a task in information retrieval.
-A distant region of space contains a bit of information that dictates the presence ($x=0$) or the absence ($x=1$) of the reflecting object.
-From this point of view, the goal of illumination is to retrieve the value $x$ of a random variable $X=\{x,p_{x}\}$ with binary alphabet $x\in\{0,1\}$ and uniform distribution $p_{0}=p_{1}=1/2$.
+A distant region of space contains a bit of information that dictates the presence ($x=0$) or the absence ($x=1$) of the object.
+From this point of view, the goal of illumination is to retrieve the value $x$ of a random variable $X=\{x,p_{x}\}$ with binary alphabet $x\in\{0,1\}$.

 In the conventional approach, Alice probes the distant region with a suitable quantum system (where suitable implies a system that the reflector would potentially reflect), and monitors for a potential reflection.
 Let the probe be a $d$-dimensional quantum system, i.e, a qudit, in a pure state $\Phi=\ket{\phi}\bra{\phi}$.
 If the reflector is absent ($x = 1$), the entirety of $\Phi$ is lost and Alice retrieves random environmental noise described by a maximally mixed state $\rho_{E}=d^{-1}\mathbb{I}$ where $\mathbb{I}$ is the identity operator.
 Otherwise ($x = 0$), the reflector may reflect the object back at Alice; and the noise $\rho_E$ Alice observes is biased by the signal $\Phi$ with some small weighting $\eta \ll 1$.
-Thus, probing the the reflector corresponds to encode $x \in \{0,1\}$ into the output codewords
+Thus, probing the the reflector corresponds to encoding $x \in \{0,1\}$ into the output codewords

 By detecting the reflected qudit, Alice has a limited ability to distinguish these states and, therefore, to infer the value of $x$.